alukosdev/ccsp/reference/glossary.md

 !!!
 RSL is measured in *percentage*.
 !!!
+==- Reduced Sign-On (RSO)
+Not to be confused with SSO or federated SSO, RSO refers to not having to sign into each piece of data or store once authorization has been granted.
+It generally operates through some form of credential synchronization.
+RSO introduces security issues not experienced by SSO because the nature of SSO eliminates usernames and other sensitive data from traversing the network.

+!!!
+The foundation of federation relies on the existence of an identity provider; therefore, RSO has no place in a federated identity system.
+!!!
 ==- Redundancy
 Deploying duplicate devices that can take over active operation if the primary device fails.
 ==- Regression Testing